 Subject Access Requests

-Subject access requests must be submitted in writing and anyone making an oral request will be asked to complete a Subject Access Request Form (184 KB PDF).
+Subject access requests must be submitted in writing and anyone making an oral request will be invited to complete our Subject Access Request Form (256 KB PDF).
 More information about making a subject access request is available in the form.

 Research Use of Personal Data in Archival Records

-In order to protect the privacy of data subjects archival records which contain personal data are generally closed to public access for the lifetime of the individual.
+In order to protect the privacy of data subjects, archival records which contain personal data are generally closed to public access for the lifetime of the individual.
 However, in some instances we may provide access to records containing the personal data of living individuals for research purposes.
-Guidance on the obligations of researchers who are permitted to access personal data contained in our archive collections is provided in our Data Protection Guidance for Readers.
+Guidance on the obligations of researchers who are permitted to access personal data contained in our archive collections is provided in our Data Protection Guidance for Researchers.